benhoyt/benhoyt.github.com/writings/python-api-design.md

 I'll conclude by listing all the takeaways in one place:

-* TODO
+* Good API design is very important to users.
+* When creating a library, start with a good base and iterate.
+* Try to follow PEP 8 and grok PEP 20.
+This is the way.
+* The standard library isn't always the best example to follow.
+* Expose a clean API; file structure is an implementation detail.
+* Flat is better than nested.
+* Design your library to be used as `import lib ... lib.Thing()` rather than `from lib import LibThing ...
+LibThing()`.
+* Avoid global configuration; use good defaults and let the user override them.
+* Avoid global state; use a class instead.
+* Names should be as short as they can be while still being clear.
+* Function names should be verbs and classes nouns, but don't get hung up on this.
+* Being `_private` is fine; `__extra_privacy` is unnecessary.
+* If an error occurs, raise an exception; use custom exceptions where appropriate.
+* Only break backwards compatibility if you're overhauling your API.
+* Keyword arguments and dynamic typing are great for backwards compatibility.
+* Use type annotations at least for your public API; your users will thank you.
+* Use `@dataclass` for classes which are (mostly) data.
+* Python's expressiveness is boundless; don't use too much of it!

-Happy API designing!
-Please send your own API design ideas or feedback. <!-- TODO: You can discuss this on Hacker News or programming reddit. -->
+Happy designing!
+Please send your own API design ideas or any other feedback. <!-- TODO: You can discuss this on Hacker News or programming reddit. -->

 {% include sponsor.html %}